Princeton Sentry® Ginkgo

 Companion Plants Beech (Fagus); Weigela (Weigela); Japanese Forest Grass (Hakonechloa); Lilac (Syringa); Dove Tree (Davidia)

-Care Best with slightly sandy, well-drained soil; adapts to most soil types.
+Care Instructions Best with slightly sandy, well-drained soil; adapts to most soil types.
 Water deeply and regularly during the first few growing seasons to establish an extensive root system; reduce frequency, once established.
 Feed with a general purpose fertilizer before new growth begins in spring.

 About Us